You have finished your book manuscript draft. Congratulations.

 While you might not be able to afford a professional proofreader, you should at least think like one.
 Or, in other words, approach your text as if you have never seen it before.

-It is the most tedious part of preparing a text or manuscript because you are looking for anything that all of the three previous steps may have missed.
-Proofreaders check everything.
+It is the most tedious part of preparing a text or manuscript because you are looking for anything that the previous steps may have missed.
+Proofreading means checking everything.

-It is laborious, painstaking, and slow.
-Yet, it is absolutely necessary.
+It is laborious, painstaking, and slow, but it is absolutely necessary.

 It is a technique that encourages you to concentrate on line-by-line and paragraph-by-paragraph checking.

 Proofreading is a tough task.
 There are no quick fixes.
-You need to check every word, phrase, and comma, as well as check for what might have been missed in copy and line editing.
+You need to check every word, phrase, and comma.

 Summary

-Although there are four stages in preparing a text or manuscript before publishing, the two most crucial stages are copy editing and proofreading.
+There are many stages in preparing a text or manuscript before publishing.
+But the two most crucial stages are copy editing and proofreading.

 It is within these two parts that you can do the most to perfect your text and make sure that you will satisfy your readers.